cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 with e2e fixtures (with real tendermint and many nodes).
 Integration fixtures could be used for quicker runs, e2e fixures could be used for more battle hardening.

-BDD feature tests are recommended when building up illustrative and journey scenarios.
+A PoC is in progress for `x/gov` unit tests demonstrating BDD, helping to determine if BDD feature tests are recommended when building up illustrative and journey scenarios.

+Levels are network mocking in integration and e2e tests are still being worked on and formalized.